gregphillips03/dsci401/README.md

 <hr>

-+ It's nearly always more palatable to general audiences to visualize the data with pictures and graphs.
++ It's nearly <i>always</i> more palatable to general audiences to visualize the data with pictures and graphs.
 Here, we'll use ```matplot.pyplot``` to pretty up our confusion matrices.
 I'll be using another boiler plate function from <a href=http://scikit-learn.org/stable/auto_examples/model_selection/plot_confusion_matrix.html>scikit-learn.org</a> that I've added to my data_util file.